MAXduino Build

 I then retested it.
 I have another bit I am looking to do with this board and that is to put in a 16k ram upgrade on board based on Tynemouth’s post on it, and that again GadgetUK has done a video on.
 It really is not going to be anything new, while the Composite mod, I did a little differently.

-I haven’t tested the keyboard on this unit, I did order in a replacement keyboard for it, and if I don’t need it I will keep the original on it for now.
-I won’t be reassembling the system though until the ram upgrade is finished.
-The computer did come with the 16k ram expansion, but the expansion doesn’t work.
-I had looked at repairing it, and the one capacitor was bad on it, but replacing that did not correct the problem.
-They are rather complex boards, and while I wouldn’t mind repairing it, I am not sure where to start.
+The computer did come with the 16k Ram Expansion, but the expansion doesn’t work.
+So there is a Part 2 Post where I install 16k Ram Internally on this computer.
+I had looked at repairing the 16k Ram Expansion, and the one capacitor was bad on it, but replacing that did not correct the problem.
+They are rather complex boards, and while I wouldn’t mind repairing it, I am was not sure where to start.
 I thought of stripping out the 74 logic chips to test and such, but that is about all I could do.
 The internal 16k ram upgrade is quite easy though with the right ram chip and a few wires.
-I don’t have to damage the board or anything, the Timex came with the socket already installed with the 2k ram chip in it.
-I just have to pull that and do the few wires onto the new chip.
+It is also cheaper to source that one (32k which we only use half of) ram chip than the very specific odd chips in the ram expansion.
+I don’t have to damage the mainboard or anything to do the ram upgrade it is fully reversable.
+I mostly have to swap the onboard ram socket and do the few wires onto the new chip.